milgra/steamberrysuite/README.md

 Needs OpenCV.

 Press ESC to exit.

 Press Space to train a new face.

 Edit dataset/idtoname.txt to assign names to faces.

+Change usbcam_active = True to False if you want to use the raspberry camera.